wd-bootcamp/cohort-template/docs/install-manual.md

 6. In the `images` folder, upload the screenshot for attendence (example name: `WD_22.3_HH_XX.XX.2022.png`).

    - The `22.3_HH` part represents your course id and location.
-   - Make sure that all names, date and time are visible.
+   - Make sure that all names, date and time are visible ([read here how to display all names in zoom](docs/zoom-participant-manual.md)).

 7. Update your markdown file with the notes, pictures and links of the day; follow the checklist and delete it as soon as you are done.
 8. Commit and push your changes to GitHub.